Eurobalise: Usage

-Eurobalises have also been used in Germany to transmit tilting instructions for curves to tilting trains while keeping the traditional train protection system.
+Eurobalises are used on certain lines in Germany (GNT) and Great Britain (TASS - Tilt Authorisation and Supervision System) to transmit tilting instructions for curves to tilting trains while keeping the traditional train protection system.
 The original GNT (Geschwindigkeitsüberwachung Neigetechnik) from Siemens had used specific coupling coils in 1992 (ZUB 122) and it was switched to Eurobalises in 2005 (ZUB 262).
 The additional telegram packet types for tilting trains have been added to the Baseline 3 series of ETCS.

 History

 The direct predecessor of Eurobalises are the balises of the Ebicab train protection system.
 The Ebicab system was developed in Sweden (and Norway) by LMEricson and SRT.
 The Ebicab system was developed after a crash in Norway in 1975 (Tretten).
 Trial runs started in 1979, and in Norway the first line fully equipped with the system was operational in 1983.
 The adaptation of the Ebicab system in France is the KVB system.
 It had been developed after a crash in 1985 and it was deployed in the early 1990s on French lines.
 The name for the beacons: "balise" was however in use in the Ebicab system in the late 1970s.

 About the same time the idea came up to develop a common train protection system for Europe leading to the 91/440/EEC as of 29 July 1991.
 Since 1993 the organizational framework was in place to publish TSI standards.
 This allowed for the first drafts of the new technology and since 1996 the elements were tested by six railway operators which had joined the ERTMS user group.

 The Ebicab technology did already use the 27 MHz carrier frequency as well as putting the beacons in the center of the track.
 With Ebicab a single balise transmission had only 12 bit but it allowed for 2 to 5 balises in a balise group providing 24 to 80 bit of signalling information.
 Most of the patents on that encoding are held by GEC Alsthom.
 It was then up to ABB to extend the telegram size from 12 bit in EBICAB 700 to 180 bit in EBICAB 900 (after encoding 255 bit) as used in the Mediterranean Corridor in Spain.
 In that time Ansaldo adopted the balise type for the digital evolution of the Italian SCMT also becoming a second supplier for the balise type to other railways.
 These balise types were later collectively named KER balises from their usage in KVB, Ebicab and RSDD (Ripetizione Segnali Discontinua Digitale).